Episode #409 (Originally aired 11/04/16)

 move.

-What I'm asking you to do and what I'm asking your viewers to do is not to go out, not to join them and not to deride the detested mainstream corporate media but to buy a subscription to a newspaper and not to rely on Facebook
+not to join them and not to deride the detested mainstream corporate media, but to buy a subscription to a newspaper and not to rely on Facebook.

-that for those millennials who feel like they can't they're just not there don't you're not going to have a beer with Hillary Clinton but you are going to be voting for the child in Flint who needs to have safe lead pipes and the single mom
+you're not going to have a beer with Hillary Clinton, but you are going to be voting for the child in Flint who needs to have safe lead pipes and the single mom

-Everybody who's affected by this, it's not just about you.
+everybody who's affected by this.
+It's not just about you.

+you are voting for Donald Trump.
 You might as well just vote for Donald Trump.

-You are aiming and abetting.
+You are aiding and abetting.
+Thank you.

 It's time for new rules.